MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/topnestedoperator.md

 ---
 # top-nested operator

-The top-nested operator performs hierarchical aggregation and value selection.
+The `top-nested` operator performs hierarchical aggregation and value selection.

-Imagine you have a table with sales information like regions, salespeople, and amounts sold.
-The top-nested operator can help you answer complex questions like, "What are the top five regions by sales, and who are the top three salespeople in each of those regions?"
+The operator can help you answer complex questions, such as "What are the top five regions by sales, and who are the top three salespeople in each of those regions?"

-The operator starts by separating the input records into partitions based on the first aggregation clause.
+The operator starts by separating the input records into partitions based on the first `top-nested` clause.
 The data is grouped according to the specified criteria, such as region.
 Then, the operator then selects the top records within each partition using a specific calculation, such as adding up sales amounts.
 These top records can be determined by ascending or descending order.

-Then, the subsequent aggregation clause is applied to each partition.
+Then, the subsequent `top-nested` clause is applied to each partition.
 This initiates a nested aggregation process, further refining the data within each partition.
-This iterative procedure continues for all successive aggregation clauses, forming a hierarchy of increasingly precise groupings.
+This iterative procedure continues for all successive `top-nested` clauses, forming a hierarchy of increasingly precise groupings.

 ## Syntax